maddoxryder/COMP3123/labs/week05_lab_exercise05/Readme.md

 **7. Dynamic Port Binding in Express.js**

-- Explain how the `app.listen(process.env.port || 8081)` line works and why it's useful in production environments.
+- Explain how the `index.listen(process.env.port || 8081)` line works and why it's useful in production environments.

 ---
 # Submission Guideline